Smoky Mushroom "Bacon" that Non-Vegans Will Love

-When I was a kid one of my favorite sandwiches was a bacon, lettuce, and tomato.
+When I was a kid, one of my favorite sandwiches was a bacon, lettuce, and tomato.
 A good BLT rocked my world.
 I loved the smoky, salty flavor of the bacon.

 I'm convinced that this Portobello mushroom "bacon" recipe will lure meat eaters into the light.
 It may not transform them, but I bet that it will make them crave the shroom over Babe.

 The story of Portobello Mushroom "Bacon"

-I realized that I had struck culinary gold.
-I thought, hmmm, I could use this in veggie burgers to give them a little extra something, or, I could try making a vegan bacon that mimics the flavor of the real stuff!
-My imagination had shifted into fifth gear and there was no slowing down.
+I realized that I could use this in veggie burgers to give them a little extra something, or, I could try making a vegan bacon that mimiced the flavor of the real stuff!
+My imagination had shifted into fifth gear and there was no slowing it down.

 Round Three - Ding-Ding-Ding, WINNER!

 Finally, I got it right.
 I thought about the kind of bacon that my mom used to cook.
-Maple bacon.
+Maple flavored bacon.
 I added maple syrup to the liquid smoke and it was perfect.
 The syrup gave it just enough sweetness, and it gave the mushrooms a stickier coating, which gave them a tiny bit of crispness .
 This my friends, is really, really good.

 I couldn’t wait to put that BLT together and take a bite.
 Ahhhh, it was as good as I had hoped it would be.
 Smoky, mapley, salty, yummy goodness, all without harming one living being.
 That made it taste even better.

 You could also dice the mushrooms and put them in a salad, or put the slices on the side of a tofu scrambler.
 Anything that bacon can be added to, you can add these mushrooms to.

-- 1 tablespoon coconut oil
+- 1 tablespoon olive oil

 - One large Portobello mushroom – washed and patted dry